 NRI (Non-resident Indian) accounts are savings accounts that cater to Indians who live abroad or people of Indian origin living overseas.
 There are two main types of NRI accounts offered in India.
 These are as follows -

 NRO accounts are non-resident accounts opened in India.
 NRIs open these accounts to manage the money they earn in India.
 Money can be deposited in this account in Rupee or foreign currency.
 However, if the money is transferred in foreign currency, it is subject to the exchange rate at the time of deposit.
-This means that if the money is deposited in INR itself, there is no currency rate fluctuation risk.
 The interest earned on an NRO account is subject to taxation in India.

 NRE accounts are non-resident accounts that can be opened from outside India.
 NRIs usually use these accounts to repatriate money to their families in India or store their foreign earnings to invest in the country.
 The deposits in these accounts are usually in foreign currency.
 As a result, they are subject to risks based on currency rate fluctuations.
 The interest earned on an NRE account is not taxable in India.